Septic Tank Emptying Cost

 septic tank

-Larger tanks cost more to buy and install as they are usually underground but are cheaper over the long term.
+Larger tanks cost more to buy and install but are generally cheaper over the long term when maintained correctly.

-The other benefit of a large septic tank is that a soak-away can be used for some of the waste-water to be filtered out, so the tank can be emptied even less often.
+The other benefit of a large septic tank is that a soakaway can be used for some of the wastewater to be filtered out, so the tank can be emptied less often.

 As long as septic tanks are emptied regularly and have been installed properly in the first place, they are largely problem-free.

-The size of the tank will have an impact on the cost of emptying it with the larger tanks costing between £250-£300.
+The size of the tank will have an impact on the cost of emptying it with the larger tanks costing between £250 and £300, more than doubling the septic tank pumping cost in some cases.

 Type of Septic Tank

-The two most prevalent types of septic tank in the UK are cylindrical and round or 'onion' shaped.
+The two most prevalent types of septic tanks in the UK are cylindrical and round or 'onion' shaped.

 The location of the property in the UK will have an effect on the septic tank emptying cost, although few properties in London will require this service due to the prevalence of mains drainage.

-However, in the south-east of the country, there are still rural properties which have septic tanks, and the cost to empty septic tanks in this part of the UK may be higher due to the higher cost of living.
+However, in the South East, there are still rural properties which have septic tanks, and the cost to empty septic tanks in this part of the UK may be higher due to the higher cost of living.

 Many properties which rely on septic tanks for household waste management are located in rural areas.